The Splashtop Connector (download) allow users to access RDP/RDS machines through the Splashtop On-Prem client app.

 A single Splashtop Connector has its limitations of simultaneous RDP sessions, but you can deploy multiple Splashtop Connectors in your network to scale the capacity.

 2. Network access

-- The machine where Splashtop Connector is deployed to should have Internet access to allow connection to Splashtop servers so that it can proxy the RDP protocol.
+- The machine where Splashtop Connector is deployed should be able to access your Splashtop Gateway so that it can proxy the RDP protocol.

 - The machine where Splashtop Connector is deployed should be able to access the RDP machines via RDP protocol.
 For better security, you can open the RDP protocol over local LAN access only.

 Grant access permission only to users that need to access these RDP/RDS machines.

 - Windows 7, 8, 10, 11, Windows Server 2012, 2016, 2019 (with .Net 4 or up)

 - Routable to the RDP/RDS machines